Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Initial conditions: Anisotropic quasi-homogeneous solution

 where \beq \Phi_0 = \frac{3}{2(1-2n)}\frac{\rho^n_\mathrm{b,i}}{a_\mathrm{i}r_\mathrm{m}} \,. \eeq

-The crucial difference between this case with respect to the previous one of \Sec{f=R}, is the presence of the function $\Phi(a)$ in \Eq{Effective Curvature Profile2}, which is also sourcing the functions $I_1(a)$ and $I_2(a)$.
-In general, these three functions are not dimensionless because of the time dependent coefficient $\rho_\mathrm{b,i}^n(a)/(ar_\mathrm{m})$, changing the nature of the anisotropic parameter $\lambda$, which is also dimensionfull.
-This corresponds to a characteristic physical scale characterizing the problem, as one can see in the definition of $\mathcal{F}$(r) in \Eq{F2} where the intrinsic scale $r_\mathrm{m}$ is now explicitly appearing.
+When $n=1/2$ and $n=1/4$ the solution for $\Phi$, $I_1$ and $I_2$ requires some care (see \App{special_values} for more details).
+The crucial difference between this case and to the previous one of \Sec{f=R}, is the presence of the function $\Phi(a)$ in \Eq{Effective Curvature Profile2}, which is also sourcing the functions $I_1(a)$ and $I_2(a)$.
+In general, these three functions are not dimensionless because of the time dependent coefficient $\rho_\mathrm{b,i}^n(a)/(ar_\mathrm{m})$, changing the nature of the anisotropic parameter $\lambda$, which is also not dimensionless.
+This corresponds to a characteristic physical scale for the problem, as one can see in the definition of $\mathcal{F}$(r) in \Eq{F2} where the intrinsic scale $r_\mathrm{m}$ is now explicitly appearing.